ReactiveMongo/Play-ReactiveMongo/README.md

 ## Build manually

-ReactiveMongo for Play 2 can be built from this source repository.
+ReactiveMongo for Play can be built from this source repository.

-    sbt publish-local
+    sbt publishLocal

 To run the tests, use: